chryzsh/DarthSidious/README.md

 2. Hacking it
 3. Defending it

 I have structured this book so it can be followed more or less sequentally.
-Naturally, to practice these things, a lab is necessary.
-That is why I have made several guides on how to build a lab, with varying degrees of comprehensiveness and size of labs.
+To practice many of these things, a lab is necessary.
+That is why I have made a few guides on how to build a lab, with varying degrees of comprehensiveness and size.

-**
-I recommend starting here:** [GETTING STARTED](labs/getting-started.md)
+**I recommend starting here:** [GETTING STARTED](labs/getting-started.md)

 **Questions/Suggestions:** Ping me on Twitter [@chryzsh](https://twitter.com/chryzsh)